Bootstrap:Reactive 🖼Show image

 This is a single page that contains all the lessons listed above.

 Of course, there’s more to a curriculum than software and lesson plans!
-We also provide a number of resources to educators, including standards alignment, a complete student workbook, an answer key for the programming exercises and a forums where they can ask questions and share ideas.
+We also provide a number of resources to educators, including standards alignment, a complete student workbook, an answer key for the programming exercises and a forum where they can ask questions and share ideas.

 These materials were developed partly through support of the National Science Foundation, (awards 1042210, 1535276, 1648684, and 1738598).
 Bootstrap:Reactive by Emma Youndtsmith, Emmanuel Schanzer, Kathi Fisler, Shriram Krishnamurthi, Joe Politz and Dorai Sitaram is licensed under a Creative Commons 4.0 Unported License.
 Based on a work at www.BootstrapWorld.org.
 Permissions beyond the scope of this license may be available by contacting schanzer@BootstrapWorld.org.